A. Jurisdiction of the University Student Code of Conduct

 j Violation of other University alcohol policy.

-13. Guest Responsibility - Students are responsible for the behavior of their guests when on University property or at any event sponsored by or affiliated with the University.
-Students may be held accountable for violation of any policy by guests.
-Students who do not make reasonable efforts to inform guests of policies and control guest behavior will be more likely to be responsible for a violation.
+- Guest Responsibility - Students, student organizations, and organizational elected officers are responsible for the behavior of their guests when on University property or at any event sponsored by or affiliated with the University.
+Students, student organizations, and elected officers may be held accountable for violation of any policy committed by their guests.
+Students, student organizations, and elected officers who do not make reasonable efforts to inform guests of policies and control guest behavior are responsible for any violation.
 The University may take action with guests including but not limited to enacting a ban from campus or filing criminal charges.
-The definition of guests includes but is not limited to, any person, including other students, that a student allows into their room, residence hall or to campus, and/or any person that would be considered the guest of a student by a reasonable person.
+The definition of guests includes but is not limited to, any person, including other students, that a student, student organization, or elected officers invites, either directly or indirectly via social media or other communications or allows into their room, residence hall or to campus, and/or any person that would be considered the guest of a student, student organization, or elected officers by a reasonable person.
 With approval of all roommates/suitemates, overnight guests may be accommodated in residence facilities for a maximum of three (3) consecutive nights.

 a.
 Firearms of any kind